Neerajsharma1995/Neeraj-s-Technical-Writing-Portfolio/microservices_architecture_whitepaper.md

 This whitepaper will discuss the importance of migrating from monoliths to microservices.
 We will cover the benefits of microservices, the challenges of migration, and the best practices for a successful migration.
 Read it if you are looking to improve the agility, scalability, and security of your software.

-**Keywords:** Monolithic architecture, Microservice architecture, Microservices, Monolithic to Microservice migration.
+**Keywords:** ***Monolithic architecture, Microservice architecture, Microservices, Monolithic to Microservice migration.***

 ## The Monolithic Architecture

+>A monolithic architecture is a software design approach in which all of the components of an application are tightly coupled and packaged together into a single unit.
+This means that all of the components share the same codebase, runtime environment, and data store.

 Traditional enterprise applications are typically structured in three tiers:

 - **Client tier:** The client tier is responsible for interacting with the user and displaying the application's UI.
 It can be implemented in a variety of ways, such as a web browser, a mobile app, or a desktop app.